MicrosoftDocs/architecture-center/docs/guide/saas/saas-digital-business-journey-azure.md

 ## Evaluate Azure

 Get informed and make the right platform and partnership decisions for your SaaS business.
-- If you are a startup, join [Microsoft Founders Hub](https://www.microsoft.com/en-us/startups?rtc=1) to get free access to the Microsoft cloud to build your product (Azure, GitHub, Visual Studio) and run your business (Microsoft 365, Dynamics 365).
+- If you are a startup, join [Microsoft Founders Hub](https://www.microsoft.com/startups) to get free access to the Microsoft cloud, to build your product (via Azure, GitHub, or Visual Studio) and to run your business (via Microsoft 365 or Dynamics 365).
-- Consider the [core startup stack architecture](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/startups/core-startup-stack) as a basis for your product
+- Consider the [core startup stack architecture](/azure/architecture/example-scenario/startups/core-startup-stack) as a basis for your product.
   - If the core startup stack architecture is not relevant, evaluate these [Azure service architecture options](../../browse/index.yml) to find the right real-world Azure architecture for your service.
 - Evaluate complementary [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace) services to enhance your app.
 - Evaluate the [enablement options](https://aka.ms/partnerskillshub) that are available for Microsoft partners.